FernandoM52/FernandoM52/README.md

 - :basketball: Play basketball and compete in some championships in my city.
 - :weight_lifting: Like going to the gym to maintain a healthy lifestyle and clear my mind.
 - :guitar: Practice guitar and I have interested in learning piano.
-- :tv: Like to see series and Animes.
+- :tv: Like to see series and animes.

 ---